In Austria, as in most other European Countries, the “Three Pillar Model” is the recognised model for securing retirement provision:

 The Association of Austrian Occupational Pensionfunds was established in the year 1992.
 It is not a voluntary and loose association but an organisation under public law.
 So all single employer and multi employer pension funds are members of this association.
 In total 8 pension funds are existing today in Austria.

 Its task is to promote and to support the common interests of the members of our association, nationally and internationally, especially with regard to the ongoing process in the EU.
 This includes giving expert opinion on bills of law and advice to Parliament and governmental authorities on all matters touching interests of the pension fund community.

 The professional association is a democratic institution resting on the free will expressed by its members.
 Each member is entitled to vote and to be elected without any discrimination as regards the size of the enterprise or its contributions.
 Each member has one vote, the polls are secret.
 They vote a Council of nine members.
 These general and direct elections take place every five years.
 The members elect the chairman, currently Mr. Andreas Zakostelsky, and his three deputies.
 Furthermore there are several standing committees reporting to the Council such as law, international affairs, marketing, economics, and so on.

-The professional association is serviced by a Secretariat headed by Mr. Fritz Janda (managing director), Mr. Stefan Pichler (deputy managing director) and Mrs. Marina Kargl (assistant).
-Two people of staff are working in the secretariat, Mrs. Gabriele Rotter and Mrs. Gerlinde Schoenbauer (both secretary).
+The professional association is serviced by a Secretariat actually headed by Mr. Stefan Pichler, Mr. Karl-Heinz Wanker and Mrs. Marina Kargl (assistant).
+Two people of staff are working in the secretariat, Mrs. Gabriele Rotter and Mrs. Monika Domonkos (secretary).
 The staff will be happy to answer your questions.